Earth Loving Offices

 Another alternative is a staple-free stapler (pretty cool, right?) its not the best, however, at stapling more than 5 sheets together.

 I work with students.
 A free ANYTHING is the best thing of their whole day.

 However, on a personal level, I don’t like these freebies.
 When I’m out at events or conferences I refuse these items politely.
-I am privileged enough to have everything I need (and more so) I don’t need a new pen/ bag/phone case.
-If I have to order promotional products for students, I will try to order the exact amount so nothing is wasted.
+I am privileged enough to have everything I need, so I don’t need a new pen/bag/phone case.
+If I have to order promotional products for students, I will try to order the exact amount so that nothing is wasted.

 All the other bits and bobs office work seems to ‘need’

-Notebooks, TipEx, hole punches, Sellotape, packaging for parcel, the printing of documents.
+Notebooks, Tipp-Ex, hole punches, Sellotape, packaging for parcesl, the printing of documents.